AlecSmith96/fourth-floor-exercise/README.md

 ### Run Using Docker

-The application provides convenience make commands for both building the docker image and running it.
-Configuration for the docker image will be pulled in from the same configuration file used to run it locally.
-To run the application using Docker:
+The application provides convenient make commands for both building the docker image and running it.
+Configuration for the docker image will be pulled in from the same configuration file when running it locally.
-* `make docker-build`
+* `make docker-build` - Builds the image with the tag `ff-exercise`
-* `make docker-run`
+* `make docker-run` - Runs the image in detached mode, exposing the default port (8080)

 This will build and run the image with the name `ff-exercise`:
 ```